-Franklin County commissioner walks out of meeting during mask protest
+WA commissioner walks out of meeting during mask protest

 The announcement brought a standing-room-only crowd to the commission meeting room.

-“I know the Legislature supposedly gave him this authority,” said Didier, a former NFL player and unsuccessful Republican candidate for the U.S. House.
+“I know the Legislature supposedly gave him this authority,” said, Didier, a former NFL player and unsuccessful Republican candidate for the U.S. House.

 The meeting barely began before Peck challenged Didier, saying he was not going to participate in a meeting where the governor’s emergency order was being violated.